ejones29/cosmic-crust/README.md

 ## 🌠 Features (In Progress)
 This application is still under active construction as the Cosmic Crust fleet expands its reach.
 Expect frequent updates, improvements, and new cosmic features such as:

-- Dynamic menu browsing
-- Order creation and tracking
+- Migrate styling to Tailwind CSS
+- Improve responsivness of page layouts
 - Planet-specific topping variants
+- More animations, polish, and interstellar flair
 - Admin dashboard for galactic pizza management
-- More animations, polish, and interstellar flair

 *(Like a pizza in zero-gravity — things are still floating into place!)*